Computing integral bases via localization and Hensel lifting: Introduction

 Since $y^{3}=x^{2}$ and $K[x]\cdot y^{2}\subset K[x]\cdot y^{2}/x$, we have

-Hence, $1,y,y^{2}/x$ is an integral basis as in Remark \ref{rem:spec-int-basis}. \end{example}
+Hence, $\{1,y,y^{2}/x\}$ is an integral basis as in Remark \ref{rem:spec-int-basis}. \end{example}

-The algorithms in \cite{GLS10}, \cite{BDLPSS} work for any reduced affine algebra $A$ over a perfect field.
-They rely on the Grauert and Remmert normalization criterion which can be applied in a global or local setting (see \cite{GR}, \cite[Prop.~3.6.5]{GP}, \cite[Prop.~3.3]{BDLPSS}): Whereas the algorithm in \cite{GLS10} is of global nature, the idea in \cite{BDLPSS} is to consider a finite stratification of the singular locus $\Sing(A)$, apply a local version of the normalization algorithm at each stratum, and find $\overline{A}$ by putting the resulting local contributions together.
-If $\Sing(A)$ is finite, we may stratify it by considering each $P\in\Sing(A)$ separately.
-This applies, in particular, to the case where $A=K[C]$ is the coordinate ring of a curve $C$ as outlined above.
-As a consequence, computing an integral basis for $\overline{A}$ over $K[x]$ is then equivalent to computing a local contribution to $\overline{A}$ at each $P$.
+The algorithms in \citep{GLS10}, \citep{BDLPSS} work for any reduced affine algebra $A$ over a perfect field.
+They rely on the Grauert and Remmert normalization criterion which applies in global or local settings (see \citet{GR}, \citet[Prop.~3.6.5]{GP}, \citet[Prop.~3.3]{BDLPSS}): whereas the algorithm in \citep{GLS10} is of global nature, the idea in \citep{BDLPSS} is to consider a finite stratification of the singular locus $\Sing(A)$, apply a local version of the normalization algorithm at each stratum, and find $\overline{A}$ by putting the resulting local contributions together.
+If $A$ is the coordinate ring of a curve, then $\Sing(A)$ is finite, and we may stratify it by considering each $P\in\Sing(A)$ separately.
+Computing an integral basis for $\overline{A}$ over $K[x]$ is then equivalent to computing a local contribution to $\overline{A}$ at each $P$.